 Cost accounting templates

 Cost accounting templates are used to analyze spending and choose how your business prices its products or services.
-Translation: cost accounting is all about helping you develop price points to promote sales.
+In other words, cost accounting can help businesses understand costs and set pricing more strategically.
 You’ll encounter quite a few cost accounting templates on Excel and other third-party sites, although these will often be labeled as “cost sheets” or “costing templates.”

 A huge benefit of using cost accounting templates is that the cost data you’re inputting is often dependent on other variables.
 That means your data in one cell may go up or down based on the number you place into a different column — which can get complicated fast.
 Costing templates come with all those formulas pre-loaded so that you can create an accounting statement without creating a headache.